Skip Navigation

 Drama:

-Drama is designed for students who are interested in developing theatrical skills, on and off the stage.
+Drama is an auditioned class designed for students who are interested in developing theatrical skills, on and off the stage.
 Students will participate in two main stage plays annually, as well as "crew" the two musical theatre productions.
 Topics covered include voice projection/articulation, stage movement, confidence in presentation, monologue studies, scene workshops, character development, costumes/stage makeup, set design/construction, crew duties, and stage lighting.

 Worship Fundamentals: